albertceballos0/GraphApp/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/albertceballos0/myapp.git`
-2. Navigate to the project directory: `cd myapp`
+2. Navigate to the project directory: `cd GraphApp`
 3. Navigate to backend and to frontend and install the dependencies: `pnpm install`
 4. In backend is a video.py install the dependencies pip install -r requeriments.txt